grafana/agent/docs/flow/config-language/expressions/function_calls.md

 ```

 ## Exported by components
-Some components also expose functions in their named Exports, documented on the
+Components can also expose functions in their named Exports, as documented on
-component's reference page.
+their reference page.

 [standard library]: {{< relref "../../reference/stdlib/_index.md" >}}